-As corporate athletes many of us are warming up our days with a dose of the morning brew.
-However is our reliance on the strong almond milk latte doing us more harm then good?
+As corporate athletes many of us are warming up our days with a morning coffee.
+However is our reliance on the piccolo flat macchiato latte doing us more harm then good?

 Many people drink coffee as they feel it works as an accelerator on their brains ability to perform.
 However it is more like putting a block of wood under the brake.
 As we go through our day our brains build up a chemical called adenosine.
 The brain has receptors to detect how much adenosine is present and as it builds we are triggered to sleep.
 What coffee does is block these receptors to allow your brain to feel alert.